R-sbs/R-sbs/README.md

 # 👋 Hey there, I'm Ranjan!

-I'm a **Senior Frontend Developer** who loves building **fast, scalable, and user-friendly web applications**.
+I'm a **Frontend Web Developer** who loves building **fast, scalable, and user-friendly web applications**.
 Whether it's a sleek UI, an optimized API, or a real-time system, I enjoy turning ideas into **high-performance digital experiences**.

 💡 **What I Do:**
 - 🖥️ **Frontend Architect** – Crafting seamless UIs with **React, Next.js, Tailwind CSS, and ShadCN**